danielsobrado/CCDAK-Exam-Questions/Topic/Questions1.md

 - B is a valid distribution but does not provide any additional throughput compared to A.
 - C is suboptimal because it leaves some partitions unassigned, reducing total throughput.
 - D is incorrect because it assigns all partitions to a single consumer, eliminating the benefits of parallel consumption.

+## Question 5

+Which of the following statements about Kafka topic configurations is true?

+A. Topic configurations can only be set when a topic is first created and cannot be changed later
+B. Topic configurations can be changed dynamically using the `kafka-configs.sh` tool
+C. Topic configurations are stored in Zookeeper and are not accessible through the Kafka broker
+D. Topic configurations are stored in the Kafka broker's configuration file and require a broker restart to take effect

+**Answer:** B

+**Explanation:**
+In Kafka, topic configurations can be changed dynamically using the `kafka-configs.sh` tool without requiring a broker restart.

+Kafka provides a way to modify topic configurations on the fly through the `kafka-configs.sh` command-line tool.
+This tool allows you to alter topic configurations such as retention policy, replication factor, and other topic-level settings.

+When you modify a topic configuration using `kafka-configs.sh`:

+1. The updated configuration is stored in Zookeeper.
+2. The Kafka brokers read the updated configuration from Zookeeper and apply the changes to the topic.
+3. The changes take effect immediately without requiring a restart of the Kafka brokers.

+This dynamic configuration capability allows for flexibility in managing topic settings without impacting the availability of the Kafka cluster.

+Statement A is incorrect because topic configurations can be changed after a topic is created.
+You don't have to define all configurations upfront and stick with them permanently.

+Statement C is partially correct but incomplete.
+Topic configurations are indeed stored in Zookeeper, but they are also accessible through the Kafka brokers.
+The brokers read the configurations from Zookeeper and apply them to the topics.

+Statement D is incorrect because topic configurations are not stored in the broker's configuration file.
+They are stored in Zookeeper, and changes do not require a broker restart.

+## Question 6

+What is the default cleanup policy for Kafka topics?

+A. Delete
+B. Compact
+C. Delete and Compact
+D. None

+**Answer:** A

+**Explanation:**
+The default cleanup policy for Kafka topics is "Delete".

+In Kafka, the cleanup policy determines how Kafka handles old log segments when the retention time or size limit is reached.
+There are two cleanup policies available:

+1. Delete: This is the default policy.
+When the retention time or size limit is reached, Kafka deletes old log segments to free up space.
+This means that old messages are permanently removed based on the retention configuration.

+2. Compact: With the compact policy, Kafka periodically compacts the log by removing obsolete records based on the message key.
+If a key appears multiple times in the log, only the latest value is retained, and the older duplicates are discarded.
+This is useful for maintaining a changelog or snapshot of the latest state for each key.

+By default, when you create a new topic in Kafka, the cleanup policy is set to "Delete".
+This means that Kafka will automatically delete old log segments based on the retention time or size limit configured for the topic.

+If you want to use the "Compact" policy for a topic, you need to explicitly set it using the topic configuration `cleanup.policy=compact`.
+This can be done when creating the topic or by modifying the topic configuration later.

+Statements B and C are incorrect because they do not represent the default cleanup policy.
+"Compact" is not the default, and "Delete and Compact" is not a valid cleanup policy option.

+Statement D is incorrect because Kafka does have a default cleanup policy, which is "Delete".
+It is not the case that no cleanup policy is set by default.